MassEnviroScreen Cumulative Burden Score - A Supplement for Environmental Justice Prioritization

 There are several key differences between the MassEnviroScreen model approach and the Massachusetts Environmental Justice Population definition:

-• The MA EJ Population definition is based entirely on three demographic criteria - percent minority OR percent limited English speaking households, OR percent households below 65% of statewide median household income.
+• The MA EJ Population definition is based on three demographic criteria - percent minority, OR percent limited English speaking households, OR percent households below 65% of statewide median household income.

 • MassEnviroScreen does not use race or ethnicity as indicators.